-Once you obtain your “Affidavit In Lieu of a Certificate of Legal Capacity to Contract Marriage”, you and your partner file an application for a marriage license.
-This application is filed at the office of the Philippine Civil Registrar in the town or city where your partner is a resident.
+Once you obtain your “Affidavit In Lieu of a Certificate of Legal Capacity to Contract Marriage” and CENOMAR, you and your partner file an application for a marriage license.
+File this application at the office of the Philippine Civil Registrar in the town or city where your partner is a resident.
 The license is a requirement for either a civil or church wedding in the Philippines.
 The U.S. citizen applicant will need to present:

 - The Affidavit in Lieu of a Certificate of Legal Capacity to Marry;

 - Divorce decree(s) or death certificate(s) required to verify civil status and capacity to marry, if applicable;

 - documentation regarding paternal consent or advice, if applicable.

 - Birth Certificate